 For design software I use Illustrator and Photoshop, but I also use lnDesign for print jobs as well as AfterEffects and Premiere Pro for any video work I do (memorial videos are also popular).

 What do you get from ColDesi and why?

 It took me about 3 months after contacting Holly W. at ColDesi to decide on the Oki 8432 and their Digital HeatX system.

 I love that I could make one shirt at a time, unlike screen printing!

-Also, I didn’t realize how important is was at the time, but that fact that I can print on almost anything has been a game changer.
+Also, I didn’t realize how important it was at the time, but the fact that I can print on almost anything has been a game changer.
 I like the feel of sublimation, but not the poly white I would be limited to.

 How do you set your pricing?

 This has been my biggest hurdle honestly.
 We have historically underpriced most of the small quantity shirts because we were used to pricing for screen printing quantities, but that had to stop.

 Currently, it is the retail cost of the shirt+ $12 per side decorated.
 (If it is an easy design by my standards).
 If the design is complicated, I tell them I can wave the art fee if they order 10 shirts or more.